mhwangbo11/InnovationLab/README.md

-# InnovationLab
+# Innovation Lab
-Using it as a repository for a Chief Information Officer opportunity one day at a research/development unit for football analytics, system research, or business analytics relevant projects.
+Using it as a repository for a Chief Information Officer/Research Professor opportunity one day at a research/development unit for football analytics, system research, or business analytics relevant projects.